jkohlin/wordpress-basics/2-ecosystem.md

 ## Ecosystem
 To better understand how Worpress works under the hood, we will take a look on the database design.

 When installed, Wordpress creates a set of tables with relationships between eachother.
-One table which will be populated during install is **wp_options**.
-In it, most of the site's settings and configurtion are stored.
-During install it will be populated with default value rows.

-Another table is **wp_posts** where much of the website's content will be located.
+One of these tables is **wp_posts** where much of the website's content will be located.
 Let's take a closer look on this table's fields and structure:

 ![]({{site.baseurl}}//34.png)